flaviomdutra/api-solid-nodejs/README.md

 ## When Not to Use

-- **Small and Simple** Projects: In small projects, strictly applying SOLID principles may be excessive and unnecessary, increasing complexity without proportional benefits.
+- **Small and Simple Projects**: In small projects, strictly applying SOLID principles may be excessive and unnecessary, increasing complexity without proportional benefits.

 - **Tight Deadlines**: In situations where time is crucial and rapid delivery is a priority, strictly following all SOLID principles may consume more time than necessary.